Body Surgery

 When are final results visible?

 Initial improvements in contour are visible within 4–6 weeks as swelling reduces.
-Final results stabilise at around 6 months, when swelling has fully resolved and the skin has adapted.
+Final results stabilise at around 6 months, when swelling has fully resolved and the skin has fully adapted to the new contour.

 Ready to Take the Next Step?